 We will use trellis display of the raw data to search for insight into the dependence of the response on the factors.
-Figure 6 shows intervals that will be used for conditioning on the three numeric variables D, L, and T. Each set of 3 conditioning intervals consists of low, medium, and high.
-Low and high in all
+Figure 6 shows intervals that will be used for conditioning on the three numeric variables T, D, and L. Each set of 3 conditioning intervals consists of low, medium, and high values.
+Low values are a constant and high values are a constant in each case.
+Conditioning on S is simple; there are two conditioning categories, solvent 1 (1) and solvent 2 (2).